paranoid2droid/portfolio/_posts/2019-12-07-selected-projects-for-gtcmt-application.md

 <a href="https://link.springer.com/chapter/10.1007/978-3-030-31967-0_12" target="_blank" class="image half"><img src="../../../project_sonah/setting.jpg" alt="Acoustical Visual" /></a>

 A real-time system using a microphone array to visualize sound filed.
+I named this technique by <i>acoustical visual</i>, corresponding to the concept <i>audiovisual</i>.
 Following are dynamic sound field visualizing test results of the prototype system in front of a pair of speakers:

 <p align="center"><i>(Buffering GIFs may need a little time.)</i></p>